For daily wit & wisdom, sign up for the Almanac newsletter.

 Almost anyone can master the skills necessary to be a good beekeeper.
 Your journey to successful beekeeping begins with preparation.
-You should learn all that you can about bee hive management before your bees arrive.
-Here are some things to consider about keeping bees:
+You should learn all you can about bee hive management before your bees arrive.
+Here are some things to consider if you want to start raising bees in your backyard.

 Pros to Beekeeping